siran/writing/books/A New Arithmetic/A New Arithmetic - 000 Preface.md

 X=x^2.
 $$

-The joined inner state is:
+The joined inner expression is:

 $$
 x=u+v.